Are In Ground Trampolines Safer? | The Honest Truth

 No matter which type of outdoor trampoline you buy—in ground or above ground—there is always the chance of suffering one of the common trampoline injuries.

-Another common trampoline injury that can occur on an in ground trampoline is collisions or injuries that happen while multiple people are jumping on the trampoline simultaneously.
+Another common trampoline injury that can occur on an in ground trampoline is collisions or injuries that happen while multiple people are on the trampoline simultaneously.

 According to Policygenius, 75% of trampoline injuries occur when multiple children are jumping on the trampoline.